dmd-program/dmd-100/practice/daily_design_journal.md

 1. What are your favorite objects.
 Why?
 2. Did you notice anything in common with the objects you selected?
 3. Select three objects.
-What role to these objects play in your life?
-What would be the result if you did not have them any more?
+What role do these objects play in your life?
+What would be the result if you did not have them anymore?
 4. Do you generally take the objects we are surrounded by for granted?
 Why is that?

 ## Instructions